JoeyCluett/symmetrical-happiness/project1/README.txt

     Tomasulos Algorithm simulator

     Every instance must have:
+        ASIDE.)
+Since the inclusion of the ConfigGenerator class, you can simply make a separatecpu config file and let it generate all of the simulation components needed. otherwise follow the steps below:

         a.) a register file with well-defined number of registers. this is something that you must know ahead of time, though I could write a configuration generator